 - Therapeutic exercises including stretching and strengthening

-- Therapeutic modalities including heat, cold, ultrasound, and interferential current (IFC)
+- Therapeutic modalities including ultrasound, lazer, shockwave, and IFC

 - Techniques to improve heart and lung function and cardiac conditioning